 You might purchase a whole house water filter system or water conditioner that uses filtration media.
 Typically, media lasts longer – usually between 6 and 10 years.

 Water softeners that use salt are the most expensive to maintain.
 They require salt top-ups every 3 weeks or so, and they also waste water during regeneration.
-While you can bulk-buy batches of salt for less online, it’s still worth being aware of these costs when deciding which system you can afford in the long run.
+Check out our water softener cost guide for more information.

 |Cost Factor||Average Cost Range|